 Study plan - From Mountain to Fjord - Geology and Ecology of Western Norway

-From Mountain to Fjord is an environmental programme focusing on interdisciplinary natural science with a main emphasis on the geology and ecology of Western Norway.
-The Faculty is located at the shores of the Sogndalsfjord, a tributary of the famous Sognefjord in Western Norway.
+From Mountain to Fjord is an environmental programme focusing on interdisciplinary natural science with a main emphasis on the geology, glacial geo-ecology, and aquatic ecology and hydrography (marine fjord and freshwater) of Western Norway.
+The Faculty is located at the shores of the Sogndalsfjord, a northwest tending tributary of the Sognefjord in Western Norway.
 The area spans across a variety of ecosystems over very short distances ranging from alpine, through lowland, into the marine fjord environment.
 This landscape offers a unique natural laboratory for fieldwork and research.

 According to university (HVL) rules and regulations, the HVL covers expenses for travel and accommodation during fieldwork and excursions; students have to pay for their own food, though.
 The programme does not require tuition fees.

-The students will gain an understanding of the significance of a geological long-term perspective on the interpretation of environmental and climate change across gradients from mountain to fjord, and their natural and human induced sources.
+The students gain an understanding of the significance of a geological long-term perspective on the short term interpretation of environmental and climate change across gradients from mountain to fjord, and their natural and human induced sources.

-The students shall be able to use lake and fjord deposits as a valuable geological tool for interpreting a variety of environmental and climate change settings in space and time.
-The students will learn how to add a continuous historical long-term (decades to centuries) dimension to the common approach of ecological short-term (months to years) interpretation of environmental and climate change.
+The students are able to use lake and fjord deposits as a valuable geological tool for interpreting a variety of environmental and climate change settings in space and time.
+The students know how to add a continuous historical long-term (decades to centuries) dimension to the common approach of ecological short-term (months to years) interpretation of environmental and climate change.

-The ¿From Mountain to Fjord¿ course provides the students with the competence to critically instruct decision makers on how to improve the reliability of an ecologically based interpretation of environmental and climate change by simply adding geological long-term information.
+The programme provides the students with the competence to critically instruct decision makers on how to improve the reliability of an ecologically based interpretation of environmental and climate change by adding geological long-term information in a holistic approach.

 The course is interdisciplinary and focuses on the interaction of ecological documentation and geological source interpretation within a changing environment.
-The main concept is (a) to understand the formation of selected ecosystems based on bedrock geology, glacial geology and fjord hydrography; (b) to describe these selected ecosystems using vegetation ecology, fjord biology, hydrography and limnology; and (c) to conclude on the significance of fjord and freshwater sediments for the interpretation of environmental change along ecological gradients.
-The understanding of the total process provides an effective tool for the identification and timing of environmental change.
+The main concept is (a) to understand the formation of selected ecosystems based on bedrock geology, glacial geology and fjord hydrography; (b) to describe these selected ecosystems using glacial and marine ecology, fjord biology, hydrography and limnology; and (c) to conclude on the significance of fjord and freshwater sediments for the interpretation of environmental change along ecological gradients.
+The understanding of the total process provides an effective tool for the identification and timing of environmental and climate change.

 The course consists of three modules (10 ECTS each), involving a total of 21 days of fieldwork on land and on fjords: